dioKaratzas/fluent-dto-macro/README.md

 FluentContentDefaults.includeRelations = .all  // Include all relationships by default
 FluentContentDefaults.accessLevel = .internal  // Use internal access by default
 FluentContentDefaults.conformances = [.equatable, .hashable]  // Default protocol conformances
+FluentContentDefaults.contentSuffix = "Content"  // Default suffix for generated types (can be changed)

 // Individual @FluentContent attributes still override the defaults
 @FluentContent(immutable: true)  // This specific type will be immutable
+@FluentContent(contentSuffix: "DTO")  // This specific type will use DTO suffix
 ```

 ## 📚 Advanced Usage